Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 Goals¶

-- A formal definition of the council/bond parameter split per agent, with ablations measuring the personalization win, the federation win, the semantic-split win (vs. random-split), and the privacy/utility tradeoff.
+- A formal definition of the shared/personal parameter split per agent, with ablations measuring the personalization win, the federation win, the semantic-split win (vs. random-split), and the privacy/utility tradeoff.

-- A working federated training pipeline where ≥ 2 simulated Kourai forges can complete federation rounds against a vFL server, recover a usable council adapter, and demonstrably improve specialist performance.
+- A working federated training pipeline where ≥ 2 simulated deployments complete federation rounds against a vFL server, recover a usable shared adapter, and demonstrably improve specialist performance.

-- A privacy guarantee on the council deltas via differential-privacy gradient clipping, surfaced to the player as the Whisper Limit.
+- A privacy guarantee on the shared deltas via differential-privacy gradient clipping, surfaced to the analyst as a persistent budget indicator.

-- A Byzantine-robustness story validated against vFL's existing attack simulations: under f% poisoned forges, council quality degrades by a measurable bound under Bulyan but not under FedAvg.
+- A Byzantine-robustness story validated against vFL's existing attack simulations: under f% poisoned clients, shared-adapter quality degrades by a measurable bound under Bulyan but not under FedAvg.

 Non-goals¶

-- Replacing the existing rule-based Hephaestus pipeline.
-The pipeline stays as the main A2A backbone; the learned routing head augments it, the interrupt channel runs alongside it.
+- Replacing the existing rule-based orchestration pipeline.
+The pipeline stays as the A2A backbone; the learned routing head augments it, the interrupt channel runs alongside it.

 - Replacing OpenTelemetry.
 OTel still exists for monitoring and debugging; it just stops being the source of truth for training data.